liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 - custom autograd is useful only as an expert high-memory path: reduced 5-iteration FWI shows exact loss/update parity and `1.5367x` total speedup, but peak allocation rises from `272.5190 MiB` to `7882.8569 MiB`;
-- rematerialized custom checkpoint did not provide a good memory/runtime result;
+- rematerialized custom checkpoint controls memory but is still too slow: forward-saved boundary caching gives exact loss/update parity and lowers peak allocation to `527.9731 MiB`, but total speedup is only `1.1312x`;
 - Ascend custom op is blocked by standalone multi-block copy parity;
 - non-reentrant PyTorch checkpoint failed during NPU TorchScript backward recompute;